Renal tubular acidosis - proximal; Type II RTA; RTA - proximal; Renal tubular acidosis type II

 Although the underlying cause of proximal renal tubular acidosis may go away by itself, the effects and complications can be permanent or life threatening.
 Treatment is usually successful.

-Call your provider if you have symptoms of proximal renal tubular acidosis.
+Contact your provider if you have symptoms of proximal renal tubular acidosis.

 Get medical help right away if any of the following emergency symptoms develop:

 Most of the disorders that cause proximal renal tubular acidosis are not preventable.